 - Elevator

-- 2 computers with internet access
+- 1 computer with internet access

 - Close proximity to bus lines